Global ransomware attack: 5 things to know

 The cyberattack affected 16 organizations that are part of the National Health Service on Friday, causing some surgical procedures to be canceled and ambulances diverted.
 But the NHS said Saturday it does not have any evidence that patient data was breached.

-A senior nurse with NHS Lanarkshire in Scotland posted a video on Twitter appealing to members of the public "to stay away from acute hospitals unless it's an absolute emergency situation" while its IT systems are affected.
+A senior nurse with NHS Lanarkshire in Scotland posted a video on Twitter appealing to members of the public "to stay away from acute hospitals unless it's an absolute emergency situation" while its IT systems remain affected.

+Grant Gowers, 50, from Clacton-on-Sea in southern England, told CNN how the ransomware attack had directly affected him.
+Doctors told him two weeks ago they needed to schedule a prostate biopsy to determine if he has cancer.

+But around 5 p.m.
+Friday he got a call to say his biopsy had been canceled as a result of the ransomware attack.

 The UK government has called a meeting of its crisis response committee, known as Cobra, on Saturday to discuss the situation.